asyncapi/website/pages/docs/concepts/asyncapi-document/define-payload.md

       $ref: "https://www.asyncapi.com/resources/casestudies/adeo/CostingRequestPayload.avsc"
 ```

-Above example specifies that provided schema of the message payload is in Avro 1.9.0 version.
-It also specifies where the file with the Avro schema is located.
+The above example specifies that the provided schema of the message payload is in Avro, version 1.9.0.
+It also specifies where the Avro schema file is located.

 ## Schema formats and limitations related to their structures

-Some schema formats are complicated to handle in JSON/YAML.
-In cases like Avro schema or AsyncAPI schema (and others JSON-based schemas) you can easily inline such schemas inside AsyncAPI document, and you can also use `$ref` to point to specific parts of it:
+Some schema formats are too challenging to manage in JSON/YAML.
+Complex schema formats — Avro, AsyncAPI schemas, and other JSON-based schemas — can be directly included in the AsyncAPI document or referenced using `$ref` for specific sections.
 ```yaml
     payload:
         schemaFormat: 'application/vnd.apache.avro;version=1.9.0'